hvt-vijay/ecreit/README.md

 ##### STEP 2: Add syncon.properties file in classpath

-Syncon can be completely configured by simply adding syncon.properties file in classpath.
+Syncon can be completely configured by simply adding syncon.properties file in classpath or you can also include the [syncon.properties] (syncon.properties) file mentioned in the project.
 Below are the mandatory properties keys which we need to define in this properties file before running a syncon project:

 ```
 #Use tool JIRA